Kurt Russell: Personal life

 Russell married actress Season Hubley, whom he met while filming Elvis, in 1979, and they had a son, Boston (born February 16, 1980).
 After his divorce from Hubley in 1983, Russell began his relationship with Goldie Hawn, and appeared alongside her in Swing Shift and Overboard, having previously appeared with her in The One and Only, Genuine, Original Family Band in 1968.
 They have a son, Wyatt Russell (born July 10, 1986), and have owned homes in Vancouver, British Columbia, Snowmass Village, Colorado, Manhattan, New York, Brentwood, and Palm Desert, California.
 In an interview with People in December 2020, Russell revealed that he and Hawn never felt the need to marry, stating that a "marriage certificate wasn't going to create anything that otherwise we wouldn't have."

 Russell is a libertarian.
 In 2020, he stated that celebrities should keep their political opinions to themselves, believing that it negatively impacts their work.

 Russell is a hunter and a staunch supporter of gun rights, and said that gun control will not reduce terrorism.
 He is also an FAA-licensed private pilot holding single/multi-engine and instrument ratings, and is an Honorary Council Member of the humanitarian aviation organization Wings of Hope.
 In 2010, he was inducted as part of the Living Legends of Aviation, receiving the "Aviation Mentor Award" from fellow actor-pilot John Travolta.

-In February 2003, Russell and Hawn moved to Vancouver so that their son could play ice hockey.
+In February 2003, Russell and Hawn moved to Vancouver, British Columbia, so that their son could play ice hockey.